arcticmatt/pencil-flip/content/Misc/learn.md

 These short daily posts are fun.
 They provide, in a simple way, a timeline of my everyday life, through all its ups and downs and dull mundanities.

+### 01.07.17
+Virginia Woolf wrote "a woman must have money and a room of her own if she is to write fiction."

 ### 01.06.17
 KitKats have three parts: the outside chocolate, the wafers, and the stuff between